 Access your server using the domain name or IP address on standard HTTP port 80.
 You will get the password change screen for root user for the first time as below.
 Update the new secure password for the root user.

 After successfully changed the password navigate to the login screen and log in with user “root” and the specified password.

 After login, you will get the dashboard access to your Gitlab server.
 Here you can start with the creation of users and new git repositories.

 Now visit our Git Tutorial to learn more about uses of Git repositories with command line helps and examples.

 Step 7 – Schedule Gitlab Data Backup

 Use the following command to create the complete backup of Gitlab data.
 The default backup location will be /var/opt/gitlab/backups.
 You can change this setting in /etc/gitlab/gitlab.rb file.

 sudo gitlab-rake gitlab:backup:create

 You can also add the same command scheduler to backup data nightly.
-The below cron will backup data.
+Add the below cron to the system crontab.

 0 22 * * * sudo gitlab-rake gitlab:backup:create